nujabes403/generator-klay-dapp/generators/app/templates/tutorial/5-write-smart-contract.md

 ```

 *Things to notice.*
+1) `public`
+If you declare variable or function as `public`,  you can access this variable outer blockchain,
+for example, you can access this variable or function in your frontend application.
+You will see how to interact with contract public method, variables soon.
+(6-3 frontend-count-component.md)

+2) `msg.sender`
+`msg.sender` is the person who currently connecting with the contract.
-To get transaction sender's address we can use `msg.sender` variable.
+To get the address of transaction sender we can use `msg.sender` variable.
 ```solidity
 lastParticipant = msg.sender;
 ```
+This line will make `lastParticipant`'s value to `msg.sender`

 [Next: Frontend code overview](6-frontend-code.md)